The promises of automated marketing are big: more leads, more conversions, more sales … less work.

 Once you’ve set your goals, it is crucial to create a simple process that keeps those metrics in front of you.
 Moreover, the goals you set must drive action; they should inform your decision making and shape the rest of your marketing automation efforts.

 Tools & Resources:

-Keeping track of all yours analytics can be frustrating, especially if you need to merge onsite data with offsite elements like inventory, pricing, and sales.
-Cyfe remedies this by providing an all-in-one dashboard to track everything from social media mentions, to email engagement, to lead generation, to project management to SEO.
+Keeping track of all your analytics can be frustrating, especially if you need to merge onsite data with offsite elements like inventory, pricing, and sales.
+Cyfe remedies this by providing an all-in-one dashboard to track everything from social media mentions to email engagement, to lead generation, to project management to SEO.

 If you’re looking for a simpler setup and only need to focus on onsite data, then Google Goals – and the funnel visuals they create – are easily the most insightful and underutilized feature Google Analytics includes.

 Goals, just like the name implies, allows you define specific action(s) on your site – like form completion, time-on-page, pages-per-session, and “events” (i.e., social shares, video plays, add to carts, etc.) — and track the number of actions or conversions.